yokolet/new-note/_posts/2023-03-19-make-it-secure-graphql-by-rails.md

 ### Password Authentication

 The most primitive idea to protect web application is adding a password authentication.
-As we know, users who wants to access resources on the web site should register themselves and complete a login process by sending an id and credential combination to the web site.
+As we know, users who wants to modify resources on the web site should register themselves and complete a login process by sending an id and credential combination to the web site.
 The id and credential pair will be verified on the web application side.
-If the request is from a registered user with the correct credential, web application returns the result.
+Then, the logged in state will be maintained between the user and the web site.
-If not, an error message should be sent back to the user who tried to log in.
+With the logged in state, web application processes the resource update request and returns the result.

-If the application is a traditional type, the HTML login form, dropdown or sort will be shown up.
+If not, an error message should be sent back to the user who tried.

-Then, the web browser or application maintains the logged-in state after the id and credential combination is verified by the server.
+The traditional web application would show the HTML login form, dropdown or sort for register and login.
-Such states are passed as a session, cookie or hidden field in the HTML form.
+Then, the web browser and application maintains the logged-in state by a session, cookie or hidden field in the HTML form.

 The API only server should do what?
 In general, the API server uses HTTP headers or explicit token exchanges.